 On 15 November 1996, as a result of an initiative by the Conservative Prime Minister John Major, the Stone of Destiny returned to Scotland once more, this time under military escort as it crossed the River Tweed at Coldstream.
 In now lives alongside the Honours of Scotland in Edinburgh Castle, though it will be returned to Westminster Abbey when needed for Coronations.
 Many saw this as a political ploy to resurrect the Conservatives' failing support in Scotland.
 It didn't work: the 1997 General Election saw the Conservative Party emerge without a single Scottish seat in Parliament.

 Rumours persist about the Stone of Destiny.
 Some say that monks at Scone Abbey switched the stone and that what Edward I took to England was not the real Stone of Destiny.
-Others claim that those who stole the stone on Christmas Day 1950 switched the stone, and that what was returned on April 1951 was not the original: which was instead hidden in a peat bank in Wester Ross.
+Others claim that those who removed the stone on Christmas Day 1950 then switched it, and that what was returned on April 1951 was not the original: which was instead hidden in a peat bank in Wester Ross.
 As with everything else to do with the Stone of Destiny, the importance of the symbolism surrounding it far outweighs the block of sandstone itself, all 152kg of it.